nicola-lunghi/PySwitch/README.md

 This project provides an open source firmware for CircuitPy Microcontroller based MIDI controllers.
 It can control devices via MIDI based on a generic configuration script.
 Features are:

-- Program (Foot)switches to send MIDI messages.
-Each switch can do any amount of actions.
+- Program (Foot)switches and expression pedals to send MIDI messages.
+Each switch or pedal can do any amount of actions.
+Programming is done by setup scripts, with lots of examples.
-- Request parameters via NRPN MIDI from the controlled device and evaluate them on a TFT screen or using NeoPixel LEDs (for example the rig/amp/IR names can be displayed)
-- Establish a bidirectional communication with the client device (implemented for the Kemper Profiler Player (all Levels), but can be adapted for the other Kemper devices or anything with similar protocol)
+- Establish a bidirectional communication with the client device to show the states correctly when changed on the client device (e.g. a Kemper Player).
+Implemented for the Kemper Profiler Player (all Levels), but can be adapted for the other Kemper devices or anything with similar protocol
-- Use callbacks in the configuration to make functions depending on MIDI parameters of the device, or program any other custom behaviour
-- Ready-to-go Device implementation for the Kemper Profiler Player (R), others can be added
+- Ready-to-go implementation for the Kemper Profiler Player (R), others (like Fractal / Line 6 Helix) can be added easily.
-- MIDI routing capatbilities
+- Free MIDI routing capatbilities

 ![Overview Image](https://github.com/user-attachments/assets/c48903b2-a5f7-4d78-b7eb-9fca98dbfbe0)